Lapidary Technology Through the Ages: Laps and Polish

 2000s and Beyond

 Thomas Smith had a natural propensity for math and sciences and began faceting colored stones, and later diamonds, after he finished college.
-In the early 1980s, he started to experiment with homemade polishing compounds because he wasn’t satisfied with the technology that was available at the time.
+In the early 1980s, dissatisfied with the technology available at the time, he started to experiment with homemade polishing compounds.
 He talked with other hobbyist cutters to get ideas about what people were using to polish gems and what they liked and disliked.

 During his research and experimentation, he discovered polycrystalline diamond (PCD).
 Around 1982, he called up DuPont, the only producer of the PCD and ordered a sample.
 He really liked how well it worked for gem cutting and he wanted to start using it to make new products.
 Unfortunately, PCD was very expensive, and they only sold it in large quantities.
 Thomas was able to get smaller quantities from a distributor, so he started making his own cutting compounds with it.
 He continued to experiment and try new things, drawing upon both his scientific and diamond cutting backgrounds.